ionos-cloud/docker-machine-driver/docs/usage/testing.md

 # Testing

-To run the unit tests available, use the following command in the `rancher-driver` directory:
+To run the unit tests available, use the following command in the `docker-machine-driver` directory:

 ```text
 make test